WJ4IoT/Sunscreen/README.md

 - input_boolean.sunscreen_valid_elevation

 These boolean values are used in the automation with the additional booleans (BTW you also need them to add in helpers):
-- timer.sunscreen_delay
+- timer.sunscreen_delay                    # the time next sunscreen action will be dome
-- input_boolean.sunscreen_set_manual
-- input_boolean.sunscreen_conditions
-- input_boolean.sunscreen_conditions_request
-- input_boolean.sunscreen_fake # can be used for sandboxing
+- input_boolean.sunscreen_set_manual       # manual overide
+- input_boolean.sunscreen_status           # present status of the sunscreen
+- input_boolean.sunscreen_status_request   # requested status of the sunscreen based on conditions

 Steps in the automation are: